pkgxdev/pkgx/README.md

 If they want to learn about tea first they can go to the same URL as they’re curl’ing.
 And as soon as we enable cross platform support this one-liner will work for everyone, everywhere.

+## Now see here fella, I *hate* installers

+We at tea know that feeling, what is the installer *doing to your system exactly*?
+In fact tea is a single binary that you can download and run from anywhere, so you can just download our latest [release](/releases) and run it from your Downloads directory if you want.

 > <details><summary><i>Installing Manually</i></summary><br>
 >